frontendella/Capstone/README.md

-# Capstone (currently in the progress)
+# Photo store:
-Photo store: A mock e-commerce website - user is able to choose some of the images to order for printing.
+A mock e-commerce website - user is able to choose some of the images to order for printing.